EmilWalewski/Pokedex/README.md

 All passwords are stored as encrypted in database

-Each user have access add, update or delete only own pokemons.
+Each user can add, update or delete only own pokemons.
 User can not have two the same pokemons(by name).
 Unique constraint (pokemon_name, user) preserve data integrity.